Vision, AI, Autonomous and Human Centred Systems (VAAH)

 His current research interests include socio-technical systems design/modelling/analysis, and sensor data gathering and analysis.
 The research Russell completes is applied with an emphasis on bridging the gap between academic theory and industrial practice.

-He is a Reader in Robotics and Autonomous Systems.
+He is a Professor of Robotics and Artificial Intelligence.
 His main research interests include biologically and psychologically inspired learning algorithms, service robotics, robot learning and adaptation, deep learning, verification and validation of autonomous systems, multi-UAV cooperation, human motion analysis and activity recognition, ambient assisted living, sensing and decision making for driverless vehicles, agricultural robots, underwater robots.
 His research is supported by EPSRC, Newton Fund, Innovate UK, and industry, with about £1M ongoing grants.
 He has an excellent publication record on top level journals.
 He is an Associate Editor for IEEE Transactions on Cybernetics.

 - Gerald Schaefer, Senior Lecturer